Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/data_breakdown.md

 | *Correct*            | The verifier has examined the individual record and is confident that the information provided in the record provides enough to arrive at the determination                                                                                                                        |
 | *Considered correct* | *Either* the verifier has not examined the individual record but trusts the origin of the record enough to accept the record, *or* the record has been examined but does not meet the criteria for `Correct`, and the verifier trusts the origin of the record enough to accept it |

+The BWARS verification system is designed to match the exact requirements of data accuracy over all, whilst maintaining a bypass for known and trusted submitters.
+Under the BWARS verification system, a `Correct` record's verifier takes on the same status as the record's determiner.
+Under `Considered correct`, the verifier is signifying their acceptance of the original determiner's capability.

 #### Custom rules
 There are also situations in which the verifier simply makes up their own rules.
 The third most prolific verifier in the system (8,583 records, 3.4%) is such a person.

 ### Verification status breakdown
-The range of approaches to verification in iRecord causes significant challenge to their ability to be peer reviewed.
-It is at this point that 'invisible' errors - those which cannot be found without repeating the verification of the entire dataset - come to the front.
+The range of approaches to verification in iRecord causes significant challenge to the ability to peer reviewed these verifications.
+It is at this point in the input and assessment process that 'invisible' errors - those which cannot be found without repeating the verification of the entire dataset - come to the front.
 Finding [incorrect Correct](./glossary.md#incorrect-correct-error) records which have photos is only possible to do through human examination of individual records.

 ### Misapplication of Correct
 Under iRecord rules, records which are placed as `Correct` should have photos attached.
 Under BWARS rules, a photo *can*, under very specific circumstances, be marked as `Correct` without a photo.
 However, these records are very few and far between, applying to very few taxa.
 These taxa are ones which exhibit distinctive behavioural patterns in the absence of potential confusions and should be readily identifiable from the data.

-This table shows the number of records marked as `Correct`, followed by the subset of these without accompanying photos.
+The table below shows the number of records marked as `Correct`, followed by the subset of these without accompanying photos.

 | Verification status 2  | Records |
 | ---------------------- | ------: |